Stepanakert

-Stepanakert (Note: Ստեփանակերտ, Eastern pronunciation: /hy/.) or Khankendi (Note: Xankəndi, /az/.) is a city in the Nagorno-Karabakh region of Azerbaijan.
+Stepanakert, (Note: Ստեփանակերտ, Eastern pronunciation: /hy/.) or Khankendi, (Note: Xankəndi, /az/.) is a city in the Nagorno-Karabakh region of Azerbaijan.
 The city was under the control and the capital city of the breakaway Republic of Artsakh prior to the 2023 Azerbaijani offensive in the region.
-The city is located in a valley on the eastern slopes of the Karabakh mountain range, on the left bank of the Qarqarçay (Karkar) river.
+The city is located in a valley on the eastern slopes of the Karabakh mountain range, on the left bank of the Karkar/Gargarchay River.

 The area that would become Stepanakert was originally an Armenian settlement named Vararakn.
 During the Soviet period, the city was made the capital of the Nagorno-Karabakh Autonomous Oblast, becoming a hub for economic and industrial activity.
-In addition, the city became a hotbed for political activity, serving as the center for Armenian demonstrations calling for the unification of Nagorno-Karabakh with Armenia.
+The city became a hotbed for political activity, serving as the center for Armenian demonstrations calling for the unification of Nagorno-Karabakh with Armenia.
 Stepanakert suffered extensive damage following the dissolution of the Soviet Union and the outbreak of the First Nagorno-Karabakh War and passed into the hands of local Armenians with the establishment of the Republic of Artsakh.
 During the Soviet and Artsakh periods, the city was a regional center of education and culture, being home to Artsakh University, musical schools, and a palace of culture.
 The economy was based on the service industry and had varied enterprises, food processing, wine making, and silk weaving being the most important.
-As of 2021, the population of Stepanakert was 75,000.
+In 2021, the population of Stepanakert was 75,000 people, almost entirely Armenians.

-In September 2023, Azerbaijani authorities took control of the city, with almost the entire Armenian population fleeing to Armenia ahead of the advancing Azerbaijani forces.
-It was an abandoned ghost city (Note: The city was described as a "ghost town" by several sources following the Azerbaijani takeover.) for a year; Azerbaijan began settling new permanent residents in the city in September 2024 with the opening of Karabakh University.
+In September 2023, Azerbaijan captured the Republic of Artsakh and expelled the Armenian population of Nagorno-Karabakh to Armenia, leaving Stepanakert as an empty ghost town.
+(Note: The city was described as a "ghost town" by several sources following the Azerbaijani takeover.)
+Azerbaijan began settling new residents in the city in September 2024 with the opening of Karabakh University, with the city having a population of 24,000 Azerbaijanis by 2026.